Hooshyar Khayam

-Hoshyar Khayam (هوشیار خیام) is a British-Iranian music performer, composer, and teacher.
+Hooshyar Khayam (هوشیار خیام) is a British-Iranian music performer, composer, and teacher.
 He lives in Ottawa, Canada.

 Early life and education

 Hooshyar Khayam was born in 1978 in Bedford, England; to Iranian parents, visual artist Pariyoush Ganji and music composer Masud Khayam.
 He started studying music at the age of seven and studied music under the supervision of various professors.

 Khayam obtained an associate degree in piano playing in music theory 1996; and a BA degree in 1997 from Trinity College London; and a BA degree in Iranian music from Iran Arts University in 1999.
 He has a BA degree in Iranian music from the University of the Arts London.

 Khayam has a MA and a PhD in composition and conducting from the University of Cincinnati, College-Conservatory of Music, where he studied under Gao Weijie, Miguel Roig-Francoli, Lee Fiser, Ricardo Zohn-Muldoon, Mark Gibson, Joel Hoffman, Michael Chertock, and Robert Zierolf.